Nisar Ahmed Faruqi: Family

-Nisar Ahmed Faruqi was married to Razia Faruqi, and had four children: two sons, Najmul Hadi and Nazrul Hadi, and two daughters Shumaysa and Basima.
+Nisar Ahmed Faruqi had four children: two sons, Najmul Hadi and Nazrul Hadi, and two daughters Shumaysa and Basima.
 Nisar Ahmed Faruqi died on 28 November 2004 after a brief illness at the All India Institute of Medical Sciences, New Delhi.
 He is buried at his ancestral graveyard at Amroha Uttar Pradesh (India).
 His wife died on 6 June 2008 in Dehradun, Uttar Pradesh (India).

 Social work

 Professor Nisar Ahmed Faruqi established two Urdu calligraphy training centers for boys and girls at Amroha sponsored by the National Council for Promotion of Urdu Language, followed by a computer training center and a graphic design training center.